Achim Steiner‘s Biography

-Achim Steiner is an expert on environmental issues and politics, who currently serves as Administrator of the United Nations Development Programme.
+Achim Steiner is an expert on environmental issues and politics.
 He was Executive Director of the United Nations Environment Programme UNEP from 2006-16.

 Before joining UNEP, he was Director General of the International Union for Conservation of Nature (IUCN) and Secretary General of the World Commission on Dams.
 As of 2016 he became director of the Oxford Martin School.